cmb84scd/katas/find_duplicates/README.md

 However, you decided to write two test cases and found a bug!
 Oh no!

 The first test case works fine, but the second one fails.
 Can you figure out what went wrong?

+##### Notes

+Some variable names have been adjusted slightly so that they conform to Ruby naming convention.